When and how do I join?

 How are membership fees used?

 The first $8.25 per member goes to support the activities of our larger affiliates at the district, regional, state and national levels.
 As mentioned above, these affiliates in turn provide us with a number of valuable resources and take the lead on broader-based initiatives.
-Remaining funds go into the Ben Rush PTA’s budget.
+Remaining funds go into the Ben Rush PTA’s budget to assist with administrative costs.

 How does the PTA allocate its financial resources?